 Although Hidemune was the founder of the Uwajima domain, he has not been revered by the citizens of Uwajima.
 There is no honorary monument or statue, or persons having an honorary title in his name.
 One view is that he was overshadowed by later heads of the clan including Date Munetada and Date Munenari toward the end of the Edo period and early Meiji period.
 Hidemune himself, however, was also a well-known lord.
 After serving on mandatory assignment in Edo, Hidemune and his fellow travelers encountered stormy seas during the return by boat from Edo to Uwajima.
 When the boat nearly capsized, Hidemune was the only one to remain calm throughout the ordeal.
 In another anecdote, Hidemune displayed his respect while engaging in a practice grappling match with Toyotomi Hideyori by using a napkin that he carried with him to ensure he did not step directly on Hideyori.
 This earned him admiration from many in the Toyotomi family including Toyotomi Hideyoshi and his wife, Yodo-dono.

-Hidemune disliked being treated as an ancillary domain, and when he met the shōgun, Tokugawa Iemitsu, at the 御成之間, he took a seat above that of Date Tadayori (his younger brother of a different mother), indicating an elevated status in the Sendai domain as the eldest son of Masamune.
+Hidemune disliked being treated as an ancillary domain, and when he met the shōgun, Tokugawa Iemitsu in the room for persons of honor, he took a seat ahead of Date Tadayori (his younger brother of a different mother), indicating an elevated status in the Sendai domain as the eldest son of Masamune.
 Similar to Masamune, Hidemune excelled in a classic form of poetry known as waka.
 Generations later, owing to the contributions of figures such as Date Munenari (a daimyō during the end of the Edo period and Meiji restoration), the main family of the Uwajima domain was honored with the rank equivalent to a marquis.
 Meanwhile, owing to their complicity in an alliance between the domains in Dewa, Mutsu, and Echigo provinces that opposed the Meiji restoration, the main family of the Sendai domain did not attain a status higher than the equivalent of a count, so the Uwajima domain surpassed them in status.